 2. Don’t gather customer contact data when lines are long.

 Many POS systems allow you to gather contact information for your marketing efforts during the checkout process, but when your store is busy and you have customers waiting, it doesn’t make sense to prolong the checkout process by gathering this data.
 Instead, train your cashiers to skip nonessential steps so they can ring up sales quickly and move customers through the checkout process efficiently.
 Consider that customers who receive prompt service are more likely to return to your store than those who languished in line.

 3. Allow your customers to order and pay online for in-store pickup.

-This option allows your customers to sidestep the traditional checkout process entirely, and helps you broaden your customer base by catering to individuals who prefer ecommerce shopping but don’t want to wait for shipping.
-You’ll need your POS system’s inventory management tools to integrate with your online store in real time for this process to work, as customers will want to be sure that the items they purchase are in stock and ready for pickup before they visit your store.
-An additional benefit to implementing this option is that 30 percent of consumers purchase more items when they shop online and pick up their purchases.
+This option allows your customers to sidestep the traditional checkout process entirely, broadening your customer base by catering to individuals who prefer online shopping but don’t want to wait for shipping.
+You’ll need your POS system’s inventory management tools to integrate with your online store in real time for this process to work, as customers will want to be sure that the items they want to purchase are in stock and ready for pickup before they visit your store.
+An additional benefit of this option?
+According to PYMNTS.com, 30% of consumers purchase more items when they shop online and pick up their purchases.

 4. Add self-service checkout kiosks to your store.

-Although primarily used at big-box retailers and grocery stores, this technology is growing in popularity among smaller retailers as well because it allows a single sales associate to monitor several checkout stations.
-Customers have a favorable view of self-checkout kiosks and perceive them to be fast and convenient, particularly if they’re purchasing a small number of items.
+Although primarily used at big-box retailers and grocery stores, self-service technology is growing in popularity among smaller retailers because it allows a single sales associate to monitor several checkout stations.
+Customers have a favorable view of self-checkout kiosks and perceive them to be fast and convenient, particularly if they’re purchasing only a few items.